-- Always assume that our overhead lines are live unless we have informed you otherwise in writing. - We will be able to advise you about the type and voltage of the overhead lines in question and provide you with information about the clearances that you must adhere to during your work.
-Please ring our regional general enquiries number for further advice. - If you are in any doubt about whether the overhead lines in question are power or telephone (this is a very common mistake) - please ask us. - In some circumstances, we may be able to temporarily shroud low voltage overhead lines and services running to buildings if you need to work in the vicinity e.g. for scaffolding erection, fascia repairs and painting work on domestic properties.
-We don't normally charge for the shrouding of overhead lines, but please give us as much notice as possible. - If you think that you will be working close to our overhead lines and they need shrouding - please don't start work until we have agreed what needs to be done and all safety precautions are in place. - Please note that it is not technically possible to shroud high voltage lines, so if you cannot avoid working near to our high voltage lines, contact us and we will be happy to meet with you to discuss safe alternatives.
+- Always assume that our overhead lines are live unless we have informed you otherwise in writing. - We will be able to advise you about lines in question and provide you with information about the clearances that you must adhere to during your work.
+Please ring our regional general enquiries number for further advice. - In some circumstances, we may be able to temporarily shroud low voltage overhead lines and services running to buildings if you need to work in the vicinity e.g. for scaffolding erection, fascia repairs and painting work on domestic properties.
+We don't normally charge for the shrouding of overhead lines, but please give us as much notice as possible.

+- If you think that you will be working close to our overhead lines and they need shrouding - please don't start work until we have agreed what needs to be done and all safety precautions are in place. - Please note that it is not technically possible to shroud high voltage lines, so if you cannot avoid working near to our high voltage lines, contact us and we will be happy to meet with you to discus safe alternatives. - If you are in any doubt about whether the overhead lines in question are power or telephone (this is a very common mistake) - always assume they are power lines and are live.

-If it is decided that work can go ahead in the vicinity of our overhead lines but there is a risk of you infringing the safety clearances from the overhead lines, you have a responsibility to erect safety barriers to segregate your works from the area around the overhead lines.
+- If it is decided that work can go ahead in the vicinity of our overhead lines but there is a risk of you infringing the safety clearances from the overhead lines, you have a responsibility to erect safety barriers to segregate your works from the area around the overhead lines.
 The detailed requirements for these barriers are provided in the HSE document GS6 'Avoidance of Danger from Overhead Lines'.
-As a summary they should consist of:

-Red and white coloured posts erected at 6m intervals, with coloured bunting stretched between their tops, supplemented by low level bunting erected at 1m above ground level, supported at 3m intervals on red and white coloured posts.
-This is shown below.

-We are able to advise you on the height of the barriers and any additional clearances necessary if you are using large plant on your site.
+As a summary they should consist of: - red and white coloured posts erected at 6m intervals, with coloured bunting stretched between their tops, supplemented by low level bunting erected at 1m above ground level, supported at 3m intervals on red and white coloured posts.
+This is shown below. - We are able to advise you on the height of the barriers and any additional clearances necessary if you are using